Finding & Hiring a MidwifeCPM vs CNM home birth

 Where does each type of midwife actually work?

-About 95% of CNM-attended births happen in hospitals.
+Most CNM-attended births occur in hospitals.
+ACNM Essential Facts data shows the large majority of CNM/CM births take place in hospital settings, with the remainder split between birth centers and home.
 CNMs can prescribe medications, order labs and ultrasounds, and manage higher-risk situations.
-Some CNMs attend home births, but they represent a small subset of the profession, and their hospital-based training gives them less experience with out-of-hospital birth during their education.
+Some CNMs attend home births, but they represent a smaller subset of the profession; their hospital-based training emphasizes hospital practice.

 CPMs work almost exclusively in home and birth center settings.
-As of 2024, CPMs attend roughly 70% of planned home births in the U.S. They cannot prescribe medications in most states and refer clients to physicians for anything outside the scope of low-risk pregnancy and birth.
+The MANA Stats Project (the largest US planned home birth dataset, 16,924 births) is contributed primarily by CPMs.
+They cannot prescribe medications in most states and refer clients to physicians for anything outside the scope of low-risk pregnancy and birth.

 If you live in a major metro area, you'll likely find both CPMs and CNMs who attend home births.
 In rural areas, you may only find one or the other, or neither.